A free Premium account on the FCL.055 website! Read here

 Question 36-2 : A flight control surface actuator is said to be 'irreversible' when ?

-There is no feedback to the pilot's controls of the aerodynamic forces acting on the control surface
+There is no feedback to the pilot's controls of the aerodynamic forces acting on the control surface.

-An irreversible flight control system is where there is not a direct mechanical linkage connection between the control lever in the cockpit and the flight control surface in an irreversible mechanical system the control lever in the cockpit moves a spool valve on a hydraulic power control unit pcu . a mechanical linkage drives the spool the mechanical linkage will consist of a combination of bellcranks pushrods cable systems pogos summing linkages etc the design of a mechanical irreversible system is similar to the design of a reversible flight control system the main difference will be the spool forces are better defined than surface hinge moments . also an artificial feel system is required for irreversible flight control systems because there is no feedback to the pilot's controls of the aerodynamic forces acting on the control surface exemple 140 There is no feedback to the pilot's controls of the aerodynamic forces acting on the control surface.
+An irreversible flight control system is where there is not a direct mechanical linkage connection between the control lever in the cockpit and the flight control surface in an irreversible mechanical system the control lever in the cockpit moves a spool valve on a hydraulic power control unit pcu a mechanical linkage drives the spool the mechanical linkage will consist of a combination of bellcranks pushrods cable systems pogos summing linkages etc the design of a mechanical irreversible system is similar to the design of a reversible flight control system the main difference will be the spool forces are better defined than surface hinge moments also an artificial feel system is required for irreversible flight control systems because there is no feedback to the pilot's controls of the aerodynamic forces acting on the control surface

 Question 36-3 : Given an aeroplane with irreversible primary flight controls how is control maintained if one hydraulic system is lost due to a hydraulic leak ?

-The remaining systems will take over control
+The remaining systems will take over control.

-exemple 144 The remaining systems will take over control.
+exemple 144: The remaining systems will take over control

-Question 36-4 : Which of these statements about a gust lock system are correct or incorrect .i irreversible flight controls should have a gust lock .ii there is no need for a gust lock on manual flight controls ?
+Question 36-4 : Which of these statements about a gust lock system are correct or incorrect i irreversible flight controls should have a gust lockii there is no need for a gust lock on manual flight controls ?

-I is incorrect ii is incorrect
+I is incorrect ii is incorrect.

 Question 36-5 : The reason for a double switch on the elevator trim is ?

-To reduce the probability of a trim runaway
+To reduce the probability of a trim runaway.

-exemple 152 To reduce the probability of a trim runaway.
+exemple 152: To reduce the probability of a trim runaway

 Question 36-6 : A flight control surface actuator is said to be 'reversible' when ?

-There is feedback to the pilot's controls of the aerodynamic forces acting on the control surface
+There is feedback to the pilot's controls of the aerodynamic forces acting on the control surface.

-exemple 156 There is feedback to the pilot's controls of the aerodynamic forces acting on the control surface.
+exemple 156: There is feedback to the pilot's controls of the aerodynamic forces acting on the control surface

 Question 36-7 : For a jar25 aeroplane spoilers are ?

-Upper wing surface devices their deflection can be symmetrical or asymmetrical
+Upper wing surface devices their deflection can be symmetrical or asymmetrical.

-exemple 160 Upper wing surface devices, their deflection can be symmetrical or asymmetrical.
+exemple 160: Upper wing surface devices their deflection can be symmetrical or asymmetrical

 Question 36-8 : Which of these statements regarding most gust lock systems is correct ?

-When the gust lock is on there is protection to prevent take off
+When the gust lock is on there is protection to prevent take off.

-exemple 164 When the gust lock is on there is protection to prevent take-off.
+exemple 164: When the gust lock is on there is protection to prevent take off

-Question 36-9 : The expression 'secondary flight control' applies to the .1 stabiliser.2 rudder.3 speed brake.4 aileron.the combination that regroups all of the correct statements is ?
+Question 36-9 : The expression 'secondary flight control' applies to the 1 stabiliser2 rudder3 speed brake4 aileronthe combination that regroups all of the correct statements is ?

-1 3
+1 3.

-In addition to the primary flight controls for roll pitch and yaw there are often secondary controls available to give the pilot finer control over flight or to ease the workload the most commonly available control is a wheel or other device to control stabiliser trim so that the pilot does not have to maintain constant backward or forward pressure to hold a specific pitch attitude other types of trim for rudder and ailerons are common on larger aircraft but may also appear on smaller ones . many aircraft have wing flaps controlled by a switch or a mechanical lever or in some cases are fully automatic by computer control which alter the shape of the wing for improved control at the slower speeds used for takeoff and landing other secondary flight control systems may be available including slats spoilers and air brakes exemple 168 1, 3.
+In addition to the primary flight controls for roll pitch and yaw there are often secondary controls available to give the pilot finer control over flight or to ease the workload the most commonly available control is a wheel or other device to control stabiliser trim so that the pilot does not have to maintain constant backward or forward pressure to hold a specific pitch attitude other types of trim for rudder and ailerons are common on larger aircraft but may also appear on smaller ones many aircraft have wing flaps controlled by a switch or a mechanical lever or in some cases are fully automatic by computer control which alter the shape of the wing for improved control at the slower speeds used for takeoff and landing other secondary flight control systems may be available including slats spoilers and air brakes

 Question 36-10 : Ruddertrim adjustment in an aeroplane with irreversible flight controls is ?

-An adjustment of the zero force rudder position
+An adjustment of the zero force rudder position.

-.your flight controls are subjected to aerodynamic forces light aircraft will always have trim for the elevator to reduce these forces but as you climb out at low speed and high power you will have to apply a lot of leg force and hold in a lot of rudder right rudder on most aircraft due to right hand rotation of the propeller if you had a rudder trim you would adjust it until the force was zero .the question is about a fully powered rudder control irreversible there is no mechanical connection between rudder pedals and rudder the pilot is provided with artificial feel/force and when trimmed this is adjusted to give zero force on the pedals a conventional trim tab would have no feedback to the pilot because of the design of irreversible controls exemple 172 An adjustment of the zero force rudder position.
+Your flight controls are subjected to aerodynamic forces light aircraft will always have trim for the elevator to reduce these forces but as you climb out at low speed and high power you will have to apply a lot of leg force and hold in a lot of rudder right rudder on most aircraft due to right hand rotation of the propeller if you had a rudder trim you would adjust it until the force was zerothe question is about a fully powered rudder control irreversible there is no mechanical connection between rudder pedals and rudder the pilot is provided with artificial feelforce and when trimmed this is adjusted to give zero force on the pedals a conventional trim tab would have no feedback to the pilot because of the design of irreversible controls

-Question 36-11 : Which of these statements about trimming in a irreversible flight control system of a conventional aeroplane are correct or incorrect .i the zero force position of the control column does not change when using the elevator trim .ii the zero force position of the control wheel changes when using the ?
+Question 36-11 : Which of these statements about trimming in a irreversible flight control system of a conventional aeroplane are correct or incorrect i the zero force position of the control column does not change when using the elevator trimii the zero force position of the control wheel changes when using the ?

-I is correct ii is correct
+I is correct ii is correct.

-.irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unit .reversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surface .here we are talking about an irreversible flight control system.on a conventional aeroplane using an irreversible flight control system e g b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not change .for the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change exemple 176 I is correct, ii is correct.
+Irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unitreversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surfacehere we are talking about an irreversible flight control systemon a conventional aeroplane using an irreversible flight control system eg b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not changefor the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change

-Question 36-12 : Which of these statements about trimming in a irreversible flight control system of a conventional aeroplane are correct or incorrect .i the zero force position of the control column changes when using the elevator trim .ii the zero force position of the control wheel does not change when using the ?
+Question 36-12 : Which of these statements about trimming in a irreversible flight control system of a conventional aeroplane are correct or incorrect i the zero force position of the control column changes when using the elevator trimii the zero force position of the control wheel does not change when using the ?

-I is incorrect ii is incorrect
+I is incorrect ii is incorrect.

-.irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unit .reversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surface .here we are talking about an irreversible flight control system.on a conventional aeroplane using an irreversible flight control system e g b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not change .for the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change
+Irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unitreversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surfacehere we are talking about an irreversible flight control systemon a conventional aeroplane using an irreversible flight control system eg b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not changefor the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change

-I is correct ii is incorrect
+I is correct ii is incorrect.

-.irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unit .reversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surface .here we are talking about an irreversible flight control system.on a conventional aeroplane using an irreversible flight control system e g b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not change .for the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change exemple 184 I is correct, ii is incorrect.
+Irreversible system fully powered system the pilot has no direct connection to the control surface he has no feel so an artificial feel system must be included this system works in parallel to the irreversible servo control unitreversible system power assisted system similar to the power assisted steering for a car the pilot feel a part of the load he receives assistance from the hydraulic system to move the control surfacehere we are talking about an irreversible flight control systemon a conventional aeroplane using an irreversible flight control system eg b737 ng with variable incidence trimming tailplane the trim is achieved by changing the full elevator deflection the zero force position of the control column does not changefor the aileron trim a variable incidence wing system does not exist on commercial airplane you can not 'trim' the wing thus when trimmed the control wheel will be biased to the right or to the left artificially and the zero force position of the control wheel will change

 Question 36-14 : Cabin pressure is controlled by ?

-Delivering a substantially constant flow of air into the cabin and controlling the outflow
+Delivering a substantially constant flow of air into the cabin and controlling the outflow.

 Question 36-15 : During level flight at a constant cabin pressure altitude which could be decreased even at this flight level the cabin outflow valves are ?

-Partially open
+Partially open.

 Question 36-16 : The cabin pressure is regulated by the ?

-Outflow valve
+Outflow valve.

 Question 36-17 : Cabin differential pressure means the pressure difference between ?

-Cabin pressure and ambient air pressure
+Cabin pressure and ambient air pressure.

-exemple 200 Cabin pressure and ambient air pressure.
+exemple 200: Cabin pressure and ambient air pressure

 Question 36-18 : Under normal conditions easa cs 25 the cabin pressure altitude is not allowed to exceed ?

-8000 ft
+8000 ft.

 Question 36-19 : Cabin altitude is the ?

-Cabin pressure expressed as altitude
+Cabin pressure expressed as altitude.

-Cabin altitude is the pressure altitude inside the pressurized zone of the fuselage it is expressed in 'altitude' generally in feet rather than with a unit of pressure in hectopascal for example .the cabin pressure is regulated like this .constant inlet flow regulation by air conditioning valves variable output flow action of the relief valves exemple 208 Cabin pressure expressed as altitude.
+Cabin altitude is the pressure altitude inside the pressurized zone of the fuselage it is expressed in 'altitude' generally in feet rather than with a unit of pressure in hectopascal for example the cabin pressure is regulated like this constant inlet flow regulation by air conditioning valves variable output flow action of the relief valves

 Question 36-20 : On a modern large pressurized transport aircraft the maximum cabin differential pressure is approximately ?

-7 9 psi
+7 9 psi.

-exemple 212 7 - 9 psi.
+exemple 212: 7 9 psi

 Question 36-21 : The 'cabin differential pressure' is ?

-Cabin pressure minus ambient pressure
+Cabin pressure minus ambient pressure.

-exemple 216 Cabin pressure minus ambient pressure.
+exemple 216: Cabin pressure minus ambient pressure

 Question 36-22 : The cabin rate of descent is ?

-A cabin pressure increase
+A cabin pressure increase.

-As we climb the cabin altitude 'climbs' to 6000ft/8000ft when the aircraft altitude climbs to fl260/fl410 .the cabin pressure is reducing from ground pressure mean 1013 hpa to less than 750 hpa in cruising flight .thus while descending cabin rate of descent is a cabin pressure increase exemple 220 A cabin pressure increase.
+As we climb the cabin altitude 'climbs' to 6000ft8000ft when the aircraft altitude climbs to fl260fl410the cabin pressure is reducing from ground pressure mean 1013 hpa to less than 750 hpa in cruising flightthus while descending cabin rate of descent is a cabin pressure increase

 Question 36-23 : The maximum cabin differential pressure of a pressurised aeroplane operating at fl370 is approximately ?

-9 psi
+9 psi.

 Question 36-24 : The purpose of the pack cooling fans in the air conditioning system is to ?

-Supply the heat exchangers with cooling air during slow flights and ground operation
+Supply the heat exchangers with cooling air during slow flights and ground operation.

-exemple 228 Supply the heat exchangers with cooling air during slow flights and ground operation.
+exemple 228: Supply the heat exchangers with cooling air during slow flights and ground operation

 Question 36-25 : In flight the cabin air for modern airplanes with jet engines is usually supplied by ?

-Engine compressors
+Engine compressors.

-exemple 232 Engine compressors.
+exemple 232: Engine compressors

 Question 36-26 : In an aircraft air conditioning system the air cannot be treated for ?